cjdrake/pyeda/doc/source/boolalg.rst

-A Boolean function is somewhat like a game, where the player takes :math:`N` binary input turns (eg heads/tails), and there is a binary result (eg win/loss).
+A Boolean function is somewhat like a game, where the player takes :math:`N` binary input turns (eg heads/tails), and there is a binary result determined by a rule (eg win/loss).
 Let's revisit the coin-flipping example.
 One possible game is that we will flip the coin three times, and it will be considered a "win" if heads comes up all three.